Sar'a: Israel

 According to the Palestinian historian Walid Khalidi, the remaining structures on village land in 1992 were:

 Stone rubble and iron girders are strewn among the trees on the site.
 A flat stone, surrounded by debris and inscribed with Arabic verses from the Qur'an, bears the date A.H.
 1355 (1936).
 On the western edge of the site stands a shrine containing the tombs of two local religious teachers.
 A valley to the northeast is covered with fig, almond, and cypress trees.

 In the 1990s the "Har Tuv Industrial park" was built, on the land that was used by the village for cereals framing, in the valley on the south east of the built-up area of the village.
 The Industrial park has since expanded, with a large IKEA superstore opening in 2020, and an Amazon Web Services data center due to open in 2023.
 During the development work in the area, several Archaeological excavations took place, and finds were uncovered, from prehistoric and protohistoric periods to the Ottoman period, confirming that human settlement in the Sar'a Tell began in the pre-Ceramic Neolithic II period, and dates to about 9000 BC and continued, more or less continuously, from then until the demolition of the village in 1949.

+In 2015, the Israeli documentarist Michael Kaminer, an inhabitant of Tzora, created the film Sar'a, in which he tracks his own journey of discovering and confronting the fact that his Kibbutz was built upon the ruins of the Palestinian village.